pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>SEV</td>
     <td>Send Event</td>
     <td><b>SEV (Send Event)</b> is the companion instruction to WFE.
-It acts as a signaling mechanism<br>
+It acts as a signaling<br>
-      to wake up processor cores that have entered a low-power standby state.
-When a core executes SEV,<br>
+      mechanism to wake up processor cores that have entered a low-power standby state.
+When<br>
-      it causes an event to be signaled to all cores in the multiprocessor system (or within a specific<br>
+      a core executes SEV, it causes an event to be signaled to all cores in the <br>
-      sharing domain).
+      multiprocessor system (or within a specific sharing domain).
       <ol>
-        <li><b>The Signal: </b>It sets a local "event latch" (a hidden internal bit) on every core in<br>
+        <li><b>The Signal: </b>It sets a local "event latch" (a hidden internal bit) on every<br>
-          the cluster.
+          core in the cluster.
         </li>
-        <li><b>The Wakeup: </b>Any core currently "sleeping" in a WFE (Wait For Event) state will see this<br>
+        <li><b>The Wakeup: </b>Any core currently "sleeping" in a WFE (Wait For Event) state<br>
-          latch set, wake up, and resume instruction execution.
+          will see this latch set, wake up, and resume instruction execution.
         </li>
-        <li><b>The Latch: </b>If a core is not sleeping when SEV is called, the event latch remains set.<br>
+        <li><b>The Latch: </b>If a core is not sleeping when SEV is called, the event latch<br>
-          When that core eventually reaches a WFE instruction, it will see the latch is already set and <br>
+          remains set.
+When that core eventually reaches a WFE instruction, it will see the<br>
-          simply continue running without ever going to sleep (this prevents "missing" a signal).
+          latch is already set and  simply continue running without ever going to sleep (this<br>
+          prevents "missing" a signal).
         </li>
       </ol>
     </td>